World's biggest tech show searching for "wow"

 "This year there's going to be a focus on connectivity and mobility that continues the momentum we've seen for the past few years, even though we may not see quite so many big announcements by (mobile) carriers as we did last year," said Ross Rubin, executive director, Connected Intelligence, at retail research firm NPD Group.

-The latest crop of light and thin laptops, which Intel Corp has dubbed "Ultrabooks," is set to dominate the hardware displays, from the likes of Toshiba Corp, Asustek Computer Inc and Lenovo Group Ltd.
+The latest crop of light and thin laptops, which Intel Corp (INTC.O) has dubbed "Ultrabooks," is set to dominate the hardware displays, from the likes of Toshiba Corp (6502.T), Asustek Computer Inc (2357.TW) and Lenovo Group Ltd (0992.HK).

-Wireless carriers AT&T Inc and Verizon Wireless are expected to unveil devices to take advantage of their new high-speed networks, and phone-maker Nokia is preparing to reintroduce itself to a U.S. audience with new handsets running Microsoft's latest Windows software.
+Wireless carriers AT&T Inc (T.N) and Verizon Wireless (VZ.N) (VOD.L) are expected to unveil devices to take advantage of their new high-speed networks, and phone-maker Nokia NOK1V.HE is preparing to reintroduce itself to a U.S. audience with new handsets running Microsoft's latest Windows software.

 Tablets may take a backseat after dominating the show last year, as hardware makers lick their wounds after failure to match Apple's all-conquering iPad.